-Like Paul, a Champion informs you the moment things go wrong so you have a chance to react in time.
-They give you insight and guidance on how to best run your campaign and influence the internal decision process.
+Like Paul, a Sales Champion informs you the moment things go wrong, which gives you the opportunity to react in time.
+They give you insight and guidance on how to best run your campaign and influence the internal decision making process.

-Without a solid Champion, understanding your client’s pain and accessing the key decision maker’s become much more difficult.
-Great salespeople know that and actively look for allies at their prospects they can build to champions.
+Without a solid Sales Champion, understanding your client’s pain and accessing the key decision makers become much more difficult.
+Great salespeople know that and actively look for allies within their prospects whom they can nurture to become champions.

 The question is, how do you find a Champion, and, more importantly, how do you convince them to support you?